Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Implementation Details

 \paragraph{Inference} When it comes to methods that require rationale generation, such as Chain-of-Thought and reasoning distillation, we employ a technique called self-consistency \citep{selfconsistency} during inference.
 Specifically, for each question, a model generates multiple rationales and corresponding predictions during the inference, followed by a majority voting to choose the final answer among the predictions.

-\paragraph{Retriever} We use Wikipedia as the external knowledge base for both MedQA-USMLE and StrategyQA datasets.
+\paragraph{Retriever} We use Wikipedia as the external knowledge base for both all of datasets.
 For the retriever $\rho$, we use BM25~\citep{BM25} which is the term-frequency-based sparse retrieval method.
 To implement BM25, we use the \texttt{pyserini} library\footnote{\url{https://github.com/castorini/pyserini}} which provides a reproducible information retrieval framework.

 \paragraph{Reranker} To implement a neural reranker, we adopt the scoring method used in ColBERT~\citep{ColBERT}.
 We use BioLinkBERT-base and LinkBERT-base~\citep{LinkBERT} as the backbone language model for MedQA-USMLE and StrategyQA, respectively.
 For reranker training, we utilize LoRA~\citep{lora} for efficient training.
 For hyperparameters, we set $\tau_1 = 1$ and $\tau_2 = 100$.
 For all datasets, we train the reranker for 3 epochs with a batch size of 16 using AdamW optimizer and a learning rate of $10^{-4}$.
-We set $\kappa_1 = 8$ and $\kappa_2 = 0$ for MedQA-USMLE and $\kappa_1 = 4$ and $\kappa_2 = 4$ for StrategyQA.
+We set $\kappa_1 = 8, \kappa_2 = 0$ for MedQA-USMLE and $\kappa_1 = 4, \kappa_2 = 4$ for StrategyQA and OpenbookQA.

+\paragraph{DAPT} In Section~\ref{sec:analysis} \textbf{Experiments with DAPT}, we conduct domain-adaptive pre-training~\citep{DAPT} to assess the impact of further pre-training prior to the reasoning distillation.
+We further pre-train Flan-T5 base model on the LM objective as discussed in the original T5 and prompt-tuning paper~\citep{T5, prompttuning}.
+We use two different corpora for this experiment.
+One is the PubMed abstracts\footnote{\url{https://huggingface.co/datasets/ywchoi/pubmed_abstract_0}} which contains the 1.8 abstracts extracted from the biomedical papers uploaded in PubMed.
+Another is MedWiki which is the subset of the Wikipedia passages containing the biomedical knowledge~\citep{VOD}.
+We further train the model for 3 epochs with a batch size of 128 using the AdamW optimizer and a learning rate of $10^{-4}$.